Data Acquisition (DAQ) and Control from Microstar Laboratories

 DAPcell client software on a PC anywhere on a network lets you access and control any DAP on the network that DAPcell server software supervises.

-So, with a Microstar Laboratories user interface, DAP Measurement Studio (DAPstudio) or DAPview for Windows; with any industry-standard interface like DASYLab, LabVIEW, or VEE; or with a user interface you develop yourself, you select any DAP on your network as easily as you select a printer.
+So, with a Microstar Laboratories user interface like DAP Measurement Studio (DAPstudio); with any industry-standard interface like DASYLab or LabVIEW; or with a user interface you develop yourself, you select any DAP on your network as easily as you select a printer.
 You make the network transparent to your data acquisition application.

 Networks and Real Time